physion/policy.ovation.io/docs/policies/data_integrity_policy.md

 ## Data integrity Policy

-Production Systems that create, receive, store, or transmit customer data (hereafter "Production Systems") must follow the following guidelines.
+Production Systems that create, receive, store, or transmit customer data (hereafter "Production Systems") and are not designated as a "utility" system (see [configuration_management_policy.d](Configuration Management Policy)) must follow the following guidelines.

 ### Disabling non-essential services